pauldenato/mura-amped-up/readme.md

 # Mura Amp'd Up

-This is just an example of how to make your site AMP Compatible.
+This is just an example of how to start making your site AMP Compatible.

 For this to work: